 No one ever wants to talk about the unglamorous work that goes on behind the scenes, but it’s the unspoken progress that makes or breaks every successful business owner, athlete, or creative person.
 It is helpful to have this mindset and to think about student loan repayment like any other big feat worth accomplishing.

-9 Ways to Pay Off Student Loans
+Strategies to Pay Off Student Loans

-While you always need to make the monthly minimum payments on all debts (unless your student loans are within their grace period or are in forbearance), listing them out allows you to identify which debts to pay off first.
+While you always need to make the monthly minimum payments on all debts (unless your student loans are within their grace period or are in forbearance), listing them out allows you to identify which debts you may want to pay off first.

-2. Budget To Include Loan Payments
+2. Budgeting To Include Loan Payments

 Once you have a general idea of what you’re spending in each category, you can begin to build a budget framework.
 For example, if you spend $260 on groceries one month and $300 the next, you can now set yourself a realistic grocery budget.
 Leave room for annual, bi-annual, and quarterly expenses, as well as incidentals.

 With a budget that is built to include student loan payments, you’ll be more equipped to make all of your payments on-time and know how much is available to spend on other needs and wants.
 Also, understanding exactly how you’re spending allows you to identify the areas where you’re overspending.

 For example, a close look at your budget could reveal that you’re spending more than you realized on dining out, subscriptions, clothing, or even rent—and gives you the power to make a change.
-And by saving money in other categories, you’ll free up money to apply to your financial goals.
+And by saving money in other categories, you can free up money to apply to your financial goals.

-3. Set Up Automatic Payments
+3. Setting Up Automatic Payments